movia/bi-awesome-tools/README.md

-# Awesome BI and Data Science Tools used in Movia
+# Awesome BI and Data Science Tools used by Movia
 A curated list of awesome tools used by the Movia Business Intelligence Team